MonicaGrages/braze-docs/_docs/_api/api_campaigns.md

 ---
 # API campaigns

+These Campaigns are used to track the messages that you send via our API.
+Unlike most campaigns, you don't specify the message, recipients, or schedule within the Braze UI.
+Instead, simply create the Campaign with whatever variants you'd like to use, and then pass the keys we generate for you in a call to our API.

 > This reference article covers how to generate a `campaign_id` to include in your API calls and how to configure that campaign.

 {% alert note %}